ViraRa/Learn-Machine-Learning/README.md

 - Unsupervised Learning - Given features from a data set cluster similiar and different features together.
 Use the appropriate classifer such as k means clustering to identify unknown data points.
 The result is a set of labels for the features that served as inputs

-- Train the model then infer from the model
+- Train the model then infer from the model.

 ![image](https://github.com/ViraRa/Learn-Machine-Learning/blob/master/ML%20Model.png)